-Regulation: Regulates: Law 1787 of 2016 Legalizes the use of Cannabis for medical and scientific purposes Decree 811 of 2021 substitutes Title 11 of Part 8 of Book 2 of Decree 780 of 2016 (replaces and/or modifies the provisions of Decree 613) Regulates law 1787 establishing a licensing system and process, defines psychoactive and non-psychoactive cannabis and the quota system for psychoactive cannabis in accordance with Single Convention of Narcotics of 1961 and amendments Resolution 577 of 2017 from the Ministry of Justice Regulates law 1787 establishing a licensing system and process, defines psychoactive and non-psychoactive cannabis and the quota system for psychoactive cannabis in accordance with Single Convention of Narcotics of 1961 and amendments and regulates the industrial use of non-psychoactive cannabis Resolution 578 of 2017 from the Ministry of Justice Regulates the cost of the following licences: Seed Use Cultivation of psychoactive plants (High-THC cultivation licence) Cultivation of non-psychoactive plants (Low-THC cultivation licence) Resolution 579 of 2017 from the Ministry of Justice Establishes that growers that cultivate on a half a hectare area (5,000 square meters) or less are considered small and medium growers and, therefore, may access technical advice, priority allocation of quotas and purchase of their production by the processor and requires that 10 percent of the total production of the processor must come from a small and medium producers.
-Resolution 2892 of 2017 from the Ministry of Health Regulates the evaluation and control of the Fabrication of Cannabis derivatives (High-THC production licence).
-Provides guidelines for appropriate security protocols for manufacturing cannabis derivatives including physical security, monitoring, detection, and incident reporting to authorities.
-Resolution 2891 of 2017 from the Ministry of Health Regulates the cost of the High-THC production licence.
-Resolution 1478 of 2006 from the Ministry of Health Regulation of the control, monitoring and surveillance of the import, export, processing, synthesis, manufacture, distribution, dispensing, purchase, sale, destruction and use of controlled substances, medicines or products containing them and on those which are State Monopoly Resolution 315 of 2020 from the Ministry of Health Updates the list of controlled substances, medicines or products containing them and of those which are State Monopoly, among other dispositions relating to the import, export, manufacture, distribution, dispensing, purchase, sale of these substances and products.
-Decree 2200 of 2005 from the Ministry of Health Regulates pharmaceutical services including the Magistral Preparations
+Regulation: Regulates: Law 1787 of 2016 Legalizes the use of Cannabis for medical and scientific purposes 11 of Part 8 of Book 2 of Decree 780 Regulates law 1787 establishing a licensing system and process, defines psychoactive and non-psychoactive cannabis and the quota system for psychoactive cannabis in accordance with Single Convention of Narcotics of 1961 and amendments Ministry of Justice, Ministry of Health Regulates Decree 811 of 2021 in matters related to licenses, quotas and authorizations for the safe and informed access to the use of cannabis, cannabis plants, cannabis by-products and cannabis products.
+Ministry of Justice, Ministry of Health and Ministry of Commerce, Industry Regulates Decree 811 of 2021 in matters related to international commerce transactions with cannabis seeds, cannabis grain, cannabis vegetable component, cannabis plants, cannabis, cannabis by-products and cannabis related products.
+Resolution 578 of 2017 from the Ministry of Justice Regulates the cost of the following licences: Seed Use Cultivation of psychoactive plants (High-THC cultivation licence) Cultivation of non-psychoactive plants (Low-THC cultivation licence) Resolution 2891 of 2017 from the Ministry of Health Regulates the cost of the High-THC production licence.

-Regulation: Regulates: Establishes the requirements for labs to obtain the GPP certification for the fabrication of Magistral Preparations with Cannabis derivatives Resolution 3168 of 2015 from the Colombian Agricultural Institute Regulates the production, import, export, sale and registration of seeds.
+Regulation: Regulates: Resolution 1478 of 2006 from the Ministry of Health Regulation of the control, monitoring and surveillance of the import, export, processing, synthesis, manufacture, distribution, dispensing, purchase, sale, destruction and use of controlled substances, medicines or products containing them and on those which are State Monopoly Resolution 315 of 2020 from the Ministry of Health Updates the list of controlled substances, medicines or products containing them and of those which are State Monopoly, among other dispositions relating to the import, export, manufacture, distribution, dispensing, purchase, sale of these substances and products.
+Decree 2200 of 2005 from the Ministry of Health Regulates pharmaceutical services including the Magistral Preparations Guidelines for the GPP certification for Magistral Preparations with Cannabis issued the 25 of October 2019 by INVIMA Establishes the requirements for labs to obtain the GPP certification for the fabrication of Magistral Preparations with Cannabis derivatives Resolution 3168 of 2015 from the Colombian Agricultural Institute Regulates the production, import, export, sale and registration of seeds.